 Some very smart people have defined financial independence as the ability to live on 4 percent of your total assets per year.
 Assets including a combination of stocks, bonds, real estate, and other investments.
 This formula takes into account major market fluctuations, recessions, and even depressions.
 You can put in your own numbers and test it out using one of the free tools I’ve included below.
 Don’t let all the data on the graph freak you out.
 The important number is the success rate in the summary.

 So, a freedom plan would combine this formula with a conservative estimate of what you could earn doing what you love.
 For someone like me who loves to write, travel, and create, a conservative income estimate may be zero dollars per year after taxes and expenses.

 For me, that’s okay, remember part of a freedom plan is something you love doing so much you’d do it for free.
 It might include something that pays in something other than dollars, like the ability to sit down with your family for dinner every night.

 Some people will get there sooner than others.
-The message here is that you start to redefine what 65 looks like before someone else does that for you.
+The message here is that you start to redefine what 45, 55 or 65 looks like before someone else does that for you.

-Here are some really good resources to get you headed in that direction, available online or free at your local library.
+Here are some great resources to get you headed in that direction.

-I like this one from Financial Mentor because it allows you to add future expenses and windfalls like college costs or sale of a home.
+I like this one from Financial Mentor because it allows you to add future expenses and windfalls like a child’s college costs or the sale of your home.

 Use this Crowd Sourced Simulator FIRE sim to figure out what you’ll need for your freedom plan.
 Includes hundreds of years of stock market data and simulations based on good and bad economic scenarios

-Some books to get you pumped and moving in the right direction.
+Some books, available online or free at your local library to get you pumped and moving in the right direction.
 Some new, some older but all with important relevant help in creating a freedom plan.